open-contracting/standard/standard/standard.md

 have their own unique identifiers (e.g. an award notice identifier) but they must all contain a reference to the unique identifier.

-Each revision, or a group of revisions, will contain publisher information, and each revision will contain a revision number and date from that publisher.
-The idea is to accommodate the modularization of publishing such that along the contracting journey, different bodies could publish different sets of revisions.
-For example, one publisher for tenders and awards, and a separate publisher for contracts revisions.
-In addition, third-party publishers may wish to augment the contracting data with their own revisions such as an Add On containing geo-coding information
+Each release, or a group of releases, will contain publisher information, and each release will contain a release number and date from that publisher.
+The idea is to accommodate the modularization of publishing such that along the contracting journey, different bodies could publish different sets of releases.
+For example, one publisher for tenders and awards, and a separate publisher for contracts releases.
+In addition, third-party publishers may wish to augment the contracting data with their own releases such as an Add On containing geo-coding information

 Schema re-use